 Fan Nickname: Sonic Skittles, referring to either the game itself or the Final Color Blaster.

-Fanservice / Fan Disservice: The camera has a tendency to deliver disturbing closeups of Tails' ass during some cutscenes when it's actually trying to focus on Sonic.
+Fanservice / Fan Disservice: The camera has a tendency to deliver disturbing closeups of Tails' rear during some cutscenes when it's actually trying to focus on Sonic.

 Fast Tunnelling: The Yellow Wisps, used to get to secret rooms and alternate routes through a given level.